When your Christmas budget is tight, it can be a challenge to find the joy in the season. But it doesn’t have to!

 Grab cheap a basket or gift box and put together a collection of items from the grocery store you know the recipient will use.
 Check out Pinterest for some inspiration!

 I used to do this for my grandmother because she never really wanted or needed anything in particular.
-I’d include all her favourite treats, the ones she wouldn’t necessarily buy for herself like spiced cookies and English nougat plus the items I knew she used all the time like her favourite loose-leaf tea.
+I’d include all her favorite treats, the ones she wouldn’t necessarily buy for herself like spiced cookies and English nougat plus the items I knew she used all the time like her favorite loose-leaf tea.

 Points to keep in mind when you’re putting together your hamper: